CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/iconography.md

 ### Icon use example

-The press release template uses icons to reenforce the type of content the user is accessing.
+The press release template uses icons to reinforce the type of content the user is accessing.

 {{< press-release >}}